EpiSci/Modulabs_log/tutorials/How_to_make_your_first_PR.md

 * 9c1d848 - Wed, 17 Oct 2018 23:29:18 +0900 (30 seconds ago)
             Init - 2sang
 ```
-Above commit graph has two commits in single graph. each has unique hash ID,
+Above commit graph has two commits in single graph.
+Each has a unique hash ID: `bd0492e`, `9c1d848` along with the commit timestamp.
-`bd0492e`, `9c1d848` along with committed timestamp.
-And one more, `(HEAD -> master)`.
+There's one more, `(HEAD -> master)`. `HEAD` is a reference to the last commit in the current branch that you're in,
-shows current work
+and it is pointing to `master` branch.
+Though we have the only one here,
+you'll easily find a number of branches in other popular repositories.

+#### Create new branch
+To create a new branch,
+#### Checkout to other branch

-- `master`, is the name of the default **branch** in the git local/remote repository.
+- `master`, is the name of the default **branch** in the git local/remote repository when you first initialize the git repository.

 ## 4. How the graph is changing over multiple commits(WIP)
 ## 5. Fork, Pull Request(WIP)